mozilla-lockwise/lockwise-addon/docs/developer/test-plan-telemetry.md

 ## Metrics being gathered

-For a comprehensive list of metrics being gathered review the [Lockbox Telemetry Plan](/metrics/).
+For a comprehensive list of metrics being gathered review the [Lockwise Telemetry Plan](/metrics/).